samouraiworld/zenao/README.md

 Install the [vercel cli](https://vercel.com/docs/cli)

-Get the staging by linking the vercel project and pulling the env
+Get the staging env by linking the vercel project and pulling the env

 ```bash
 vercel link